vaharoni/trusted-sandbox/README.md

 # Trusted Sandbox

-Run untrusted ruby code in a contained sandbox, using Docker.
+Run untrusted code in a contained sandbox, using Docker.
 This gem was inspired by [Harry Marr's work][1].

 ## Instant gratification

-Trusted Sandbox makes it simple to execute Ruby classes that `eval` untrusted code in a resource-controlled docker container.
+Trusted Sandbox makes it simple to execute classes that `eval` untrusted code in a resource-controlled docker container.

 The simplest way to get started is run "inline" code within a container: